txtatech/zhader-dom-browser/README.md

 Usage Instructions:

+0. Create a folder in the same directory as the script named 'qrcodes'.

 1. Run the Python script.
 A window titled "Dom Browser/Indexer" will open.

 2. Enter the URL of the webpage you want to fetch in the URL field.